-The possibility of fungal infection should be considered when both empirical anti-infection and diagnostic anti-tubercuiosis treatment are ineffective.
-It is not the new antifungal drug that is the best treatment., and the empirical antifungal drugs can’t work for every patient.
+The possibility of fungal infection should be considered when both empirical anti-infection and diagnostic anti-tuberculosis treatments are ineffective.
+The new antifungal drug was not the best treatment, and the empirical antifungal drugs do not necessarily work for every patient.
 Precise individualized treatment is needed.
-When routine anti-fungal therapy is invalid, it is appropriate to change the drug.
-When replacing antifungal drugs, it is necessary to consider the overlap and continuity for drugs.
+When routine antifungal therapy is invalid, it is appropriate to change the drug.
+When replacing antifungal drugs, it is necessary to consider the overlap and continuity of drugs.

 REFERENCES